matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 ## Transaction types

+For compatibility, the majority of zkSync Era transactions types are similar to those on Ethereum.

 :::tip
 The transaction type hex value is output by any RPC method call which returns a transaction type, such as [`eth_getTransactionByHash`](https://ethereum.github.io/execution-apis/api-documentation/) for example.
 :::

 ### Legacy: `0x0`

-The transaction format used before the introduction of typed-transactions.
+The Ethereum transaction format used before the introduction of typed-transactions.

 ### EIP-2930: `0x1`